Start9Labs/docs/src/user-manual/connecting-remotely/clearnet.md

 There are two ways of opening your server to the Internet.
 Note, this just is a pre-requisite step.
 No service interfaces will be exposed to the Internet until you publicize them later on.

 - [Router Port Forwarding](#option-1-router-port-forwarding).
-Free, but exposes your server's IP address to visitors.
+Free, but exposes your home IP address to visitors.

 - [VPS Reverse Tunneling](#option-2-vps-reverse-tunneling).
-Hides your server's IP address from visitors, but requires renting a VPS.
+Hides your home IP address from visitors, but requires renting a VPS.

 ### Option 1: Router Port Forwarding